atrp87/Netflix/README.md

-# Netflix
+# Netflix ( React-dom )
-> Netflix clone web app built with React, Firebase & SCSS.
+> A responsive and dynamic Netflix web app built with React, Firebase & SCSS.
 > Live demo [_here_]().

 ## Table of Contents